 As Executive and Lead Pastor of Community Church of Joy (1987-2008), Paul helped launch a variety of innovative ventures, including the small group and new member assimilation ministries, the relocation of Joy’s campus, Bison Ranch Retreat Center, Joy Christian School, and the national Church Coach Network.

 Paul attended St. Olaf College (music major), and graduated from Metropolitan State University (B.A. with business emphasis) and Luther Theological Seminary (M.Div.).
-In 2004 he received his Ph.D. in leadership from Capella University, with a certification in non-profit management.
+In 2004, he received his Ph.D. in leadership from Capella University, with a certification in non-profit management.
 His doctoral research focused on the impact of entrepreneurial leadership in sustaining congregational growth and vitality.

 Lillian is originally from Tucson and graduated from the University of Arizona with a B.S. in Human Resource Management.

 Lillian enjoys traveling, camping, and going out to eat in restaurants around the neighborhood.
-She currently works as an office manager with her husband, a dentist, and helps coordinate weddings for Hope Barn & Gardens.
+She currently works as an office manager with her husband, who is a dentist, and helps coordinate weddings for Hope Barn & Gardens.

 Austin is a Phoenix native and graduate of Arizona Christian University, where he earned a Bachelor’s in Secondary Education with an emphasis in Christian Ministry and a minor in Biblical Studies.